zack-test-org/git-xargs/fork-repos/README.md

     1. Commit the changes to branch `vX.Y.Z-internal`.
     1. `git push` the branch `vX.Y.Z-internal` to `<your-company>/foo`.

-The result off running these scripts is that every cross-reference to version `vX.Y.Z` in the Gruntwork repos will be updated to a cross-reference to version `vX.Y.Z-internal` in your company's repos.
+The result of running these scripts is that every cross-reference to version `vX.Y.Z` in the Gruntwork repos will be updated to a cross-reference to version `vX.Y.Z-internal` in your company's repos.
 Since the script creates a branch of exactly this `vX.Y.Z-internal` name in each repo, all the cross-references should work exactly as expected!